CREATE MATERIALIZED VIEW#

 CREATE MATERIALIZED VIEW cancelled_orders AS SELECT orderkey, totalprice FROM orders WHERE orderstatus = 3;

 Create or replace a materialized view

 order_totals_by_date that summarizes

 CREATE OR REPLACE MATERIALIZED VIEW order_totals_by_date AS SELECT orderdate, sum(totalprice) AS price FROM orders GROUP BY orderdate;

-Create a materialized view with a comment and partitioning on two fields in the storage:
+Create a materialized view for a catalog using the Iceberg connector, with a comment and partitioning on two fields in the storage:

 CREATE MATERIALIZED VIEW orders_nation_mkgsegment COMMENT 'Orders with nation and market segment data' WITH ( partitioning = ARRAY['mktsegment', 'nationkey'] ) AS SELECT o.*, c.nationkey, c.mktsegment FROM orders AS o JOIN customer AS c ON o.custkey = c.custkey;

 WITH ( format = 'ORC', partitioning = ARRAY['_date'] )